UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

     test called with:  2
     4

-you can see that ``test()`` is getting called *as* the loop is run.
-You usually don't put assign a generator expression to a variable, but rather, loop through it right away:
+You can see that ``test()`` is getting called for each item *as* the loop is run.

+You usually don't assign a generator expression to a variable, but rather, loop through it right away:

 .. code-block:: ipython